dce/davidmade/posts/men-of-the-other-type.md

 Another [golden nugget][gbk] from [Cryptonomicon][cry]:

-  > MEN WHO BELIEVE THAT THEY ARE ACCOMPLISHING SOMETHING
+  > MEN WHO BELIEVE THAT THEY ARE ACCOMPLISHING *SOMETHING*
   > by speaking speak in a different way from men who believe that
-  > speaking is a waste of time.
+  > speaking is a *waste of time*.
 Bobby Shaftoe has learned most of
   > his practical knowledge -- how to fix a car. butcher a deer, throw a spiral,
   > talk to a lady, kill a Nip -- from the latter type of man.
 For them, trying to
   > do anything by talking is like trying to pound in a nail with a screwdriver.